GRRL Security Policies

 1B.
 Library Staff

 Any designated staff member may issue a warning to an individual who violates library policy or local Rules of Behavior.
-If the behavior continues after a warning is given, staff may also ask the individual to leave the library.
-However, the facility supervisor and the Patron Services Supervisor should be notified after this occurs.
+If the behavior continues after a warning, staff may ask the individual to leave the library.
+The facility supervisor and the Patron Services Supervisor will be notified after this occurs.

 Inappropriate behavior will be addressed with a response proportionate to the severity of the behavior.

-Staff should follow GRRL procedures when responding to security issues.
-In the case of juvenile patrons, contacting parents or guardians is an option.
+Staff will follow GRRL procedures when handling security issues.
+In cases involving juvenile patrons, contacting parents or guardians may be considered.
 Staff is authorized to request identification from patrons as necessary.
-Refusal to identify oneself under these circumstances may be grounds for eviction or calling local law enforcement.
+Refusal to identify oneself under these circumstances may result in eviction or local law enforcement involvement.

-When an individual is banned, they and local law enforcement will be notified.
-Other GRRL libraries will be notified if the ban is for all libraries.
-If a banned individual returns to any GRRL library in violation of the ban, law enforcement may be contacted to cite them for trespass.
+When an individual is banned, both the individual and local law enforcement will be notified.
+Other GRRL libraries will be notified if the ban applies system wide.
+Violations of the ban may result in law enforcement involvement and/or trespass citations.

-The Library Executive Director is the final GRRL arbitrator in any trespass issue.
+The Library Executive Director serves as the final GRRL authority on any trespass issue.
 Any appeals beyond that level should be directed to the local library board or city council as appropriate.

 Chapter 2.
 Internet

-If illegal activities are observed, law enforcement may be called, and the patron may be banned from all further access to GRRL libraries.
+If illegal activities are observed, law enforcement may be notified, and the patron may be banned from all further access to GRRL libraries and services.

 Chapter 3.
 Unattended Children and Vulnerable Adults